CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 ### Thunk function

-We choose a random JNI function `Java_ESKID_AwUlqtUfLk` for our initial analyze.
+We choose the native method `Java_ESKID_AwUlqtUfLk` for our initial analyze.

 ![thunk_func](thunk_func.png)